amikhaielHacker/OSRecognizer/README.md

 # OSRecognizer
-A basic python program that can recognize what is your OS.
+A basic python program that can recognize in what Operating System it's running.